hashicorp/terraform-website/content/source/docs/enterprise/before-installing/index.html.md

 These requirements provide the instance with enough resources to run the Terraform Enterprise application as well as the Terraform plans and applies.

+* At least 40GB of disk space at /var/lib/docker
-* At least 40GB of disk space on the root volume
+* At least 10GB of disk space at the root (/) volume
 * At least 8GB of system memory
 * At least 2 CPU cores